 Looking for more websites to sell art?
 To make less money but easier and faster, consider selling prints of your artworks.
 Prints are much easier to ship and produce, they are scalable and don’t require extra supplies every time.
 Here is the list of the best online art websites selling prints.

 Verus Art is an art gallery for contemporary artists who create textured works.
 They work with retailers and sell art for individuals too, selling only prints produced with unique Géomatique™ print technology.

-Drool’s main focus is selling prints created by emerging artists, but they also sell photography, paintings and graphic design.
-The also position themselves as affordable marketplace.
+Drool’s main focus is selling prints created by emerging artists, but they also sell photography, paintings, and graphic design.
+They also position itself as an affordable marketplace.